Welcome to Our Blog on the Camino Portuguese

 One of the eucalyptus plantations we passed through was marked with red crosses, which seemed a little sinister because we didn't understand their significance.

-The nature of today's hike made us realize that our modern world is not designed to be aesthetically pleasing or user friendly for people travelling on foot.
-In ancient civilizations I think walkways and roads would have been shaded and lined with beautiful trees, art work, sculptures and the like.
-Now, it is as though we are content to focus on the comforts of the interiors of our cars, and to ignore the boring and ugly landscape outside that often seems to exist between point A and point B.
+The nature of today's hike made us realize that our modern world is not designed to be aesthetically pleasing or user-friendly for people travelling on foot.
+In ancient civilizations, I think walkways and roads would have been shaded and lined with beautiful trees, artwork, sculptures and the like.
+Now, it is as though we are content to focus on the comforts of the interiors of our cars and to ignore the boring and ugly landscape outside that often seems to exist between point A and point B.

 When we passed through Albergaria a Vehla, where the Brierley guide suggested we stay, we found a nice town with a good looking (but closed) albergue, a covered market, and a central park decorated for Easter.
 It looked festive, and there were lots of amenities, but we decided to continue on in order to make tomorrow's walk more manageable.

-The last bit of the hike was mostly through eucalyptus forest, which provided welcome relief from the hot sun.
+The last bit of the hike was mostly through a eucalyptus forest, which provided welcome relief from the hot sun.
 As we walked through the forest we first heard multiple shots and cannon fire, as though we were approaching a military shooting range, and then we heard music.
 As it turns out there is a local festival here today!

 Alberaria A Nova Portugal